Am I ready for an open relationship?

 - What about safer sex and STI (sexually transmitted infections) checks?

 These are simply some of the basic considerations you would need to think about when deciding if non-monogamy is something that might be a good fit for you.
 While such discussions tend to sit in contrast with everything we have been lead to believe about love and relationships, it’s important to remember that such discussions are only new for those accustomed to a fairly mainstream or heteronormative relationship style.
-Many folks have fallen into monogamous relationships only because they simply didn’t realise there was another way of doing or creating relationships.
+Many folks have fallen into monogamous relationships only because they simply didn’t realize there was another way of doing or creating relationships.
 Sexual communities, such as gay men’s communities, have been having these discussions for decades and often (but not always) find such concepts less challenging as a result.
 It can feel scary to consider opening up, especially when there are no guarantees, while others may find it a liberating experience or a mix of both.

 What are some helpful skills to engage in creating an open relationship?